A pipeline (or service) acts upon data.

 Every stage's workflow consists of three (3) actions, which are:

-Extract: the source for extraction could be the mysql server binary logs on a master, and the local THL on disk for a slave
+Extract: the source for extraction could be the mysql server binary logs on a Primary, and the local THL on disk for a Replica

 Filter: any configured filters are applied here

-Apply: the apply target can be THL on disk on a master, and the database server on a slave
+Apply: the apply target can be THL on disk on a Primary, and the database server on a Replica

 Stages can be customized with filters, and filters are invoked on a per-stage basis.